Near-Optimal Performance of Stochastic Model Predictive Control: Conclusions and Future Work

 \section{Conclusions and Future Work}

-Our performance analysis indicates that SPC is a near-optimal decision policy for sequential decision-making under uncertainty.
-Our results suggest that the dynamic regret of SPC is exponentially small in the prediction horizon length and, thus, can be made arbitrarily small by extending the prediction horizon length.
-This, in turn, implies that SPC enjoys a satisfactory performance with a moderate prediction horizon.
-Thus, we conclude that SPC is an effective strategy for tackling the intractability of stochastic control problems.
+Our dynamic regret analysis indicates that SMPC is nearly optimal as a decision policy for sequential decision-making under uncertainty.
+Our results suggest that the dynamic regret of \red{SMPC} decreases exponentially with the length of the prediction horizon.
+This, in turn, implies that SMPC can achieve near-optimal performance with a moderate prediction horizon.
+Thus, we conclude that SMPC is an effective strategy for addressing the intractability of stochastic control problems.

 However, our results are limited in some aspects, and important open questions remain: \begin{itemize}[leftmargin=1.25em, labelsep = 0.5em] \item For problems with a large number of scenarios, the current multistage formulation may not adequately reduce the computational complexity. {\it Robust horizon approximation} is one of the widely used methods for reducing the complexity \cite{lucia2013multi}, wherein the extensive scenario tree is considered only up to a point called the {\it robust horizon}, and the tree is sparsified afterward.
 Accordingly, the problem size grows much more slowly.
-In the future, we propose to investigate the performance of SPC with robust-horizon approximation.
+In the future, we propose to investigate the performance of SMPC with robust-horizon approximation.

-\item Our stability results, both for the optimal and SPC policies, guarantee the stability only {\it in expectation}.
-However, it is unclear at this point whether the SPC policy is only stabilizing in expectation or one can establish a stronger stability guarantee.
-In the future, we will investigate whether one can establish a stronger stability result.

 \item The current approach can only deal with stochastic control problems with {\it finite horizons}.
-However, depending on the application, the performance and stability of SPC over an {\it infinite horizon} might be of interest.
-In the future, we propose to study the average performance of the SPC scheme in an appropriate infinite-horizon control setting.
+However, depending on the application, the performance and stability of SMPC over an {\it infinite horizon} might be of interest.
+In the future, we propose to study the average performance of the SMPC scheme in an appropriate infinite-horizon control setting.

-\item Our performance analysis assumes that the exact distribution of uncertainty is known in advance.
-It is interesting to analyze the performance under inexact knowledge of the distribution. \end{itemize}
+\item Our \red{dynamic regret analysis} assumes that the exact distribution of uncertainties is known in advance.
+Distributional robustness concerning stability properties has been established in recent work \cite{mcallisterInherentDistributionalRobustness2024}.
+Analyzing \red{dynamic regret} under inexact knowledge of the distribution presents~an~intriguing avenue for future research.